 Written for that burning bright advocate Theresa Santi

-When the kunanyi/Mt Wellington Management Plan is read today in the eerie afterglow of the summer’s fires its pages reek of smoke.
+In the eerie afterglow of this summer’s fires, the pages the mountain’s Management Plan reek of smoke.
 The word “bushfire”, like a rain of embers, is spotted more that 140 times.
 “Bushfire”, the Plan says, “is the largest threat to the Park”.
-This written in 2015.

-The Plan’s brief history of fire on the mountain notes, blithely, "the Park has experienced several large bushfires”.
-That section can now be revised, not just in the light of 2019’s fires (which have as yet barely touched the mountain), but with the insight of historian Maria Grist’s meticulously chronicled study of bushfires on kunyani (2019).
+In the Plan’s brief history of fire on the mountain notes blithely that "the Park has experienced several large bushfires”.
+That section can now be revised by the insight of historian Maria Grist’s meticulously chronicled study of bushfires on kunyani (2019).
 As well as the conflagrations of 1806, 1851, 1897, 1914, 1920, 1934, 1940, 1945 and 1967, Grist documents over 60 other significant mountain fires.
-Her chilling conclusion is that over the past two centuries “nearly every year at least one bushfire burned on the mountain”.
+Her burning conclusion is that over the past two centuries “nearly every year at least one bushfire burned on the mountain”.

-The natural proclivity of the bush is inflamed by the ignition culprits: usually male.
-The mountain’s proximity to Hobart has made it a magnet to arsonists.
+This natural proclivity is inflamed by the ignition culprits: usually male.
+The mountain’s proximity to Hobart makes it a magnet to arsonists.
 “In the recent past, almost all bushfires affecting the Park have been caused by humans,” says the park Plan.
-That is unlikely to change if the past is any guide.
-Grist cites numerous news reports of fire-lighters (known as “excursionists”—typically larrikin boys) negligently or deliberately setting the mountain afire year after year throughout the 19th and early 20th centuries.
+Grist cites numerous news reports of fire-lighters (once known as “excursionists”—typically larrikin boys) negligently or deliberately setting the mountain afire year after year throughout the 19th and early 20th centuries.
 The earliest report is dated 1828, when an “enterprising party of Young Gentlemen” climbed “this splendid work of nature” to deliberately turn its Pinnacle into a pyre.
-That “enterprise” incinerated the summit and by the next evening its fire had moved “from one end of the ridge to the other.”
+That enterprise incinerated the summit and by the next evening its fire had moved “from one end of the ridge to the other.”

-Presciently, the Plan—composed in 2014—also suggests that “bushfires started by lightning would be a major threat to the Park if they occur in inaccessible areas” and “[though] there are no records of any recent bushfire caused by lightning in the Park, this could change in the future, as evidenced in the Tasmanian Wilderness World Heritage Area.”
-Over the summer of 2018–19 dry lightening set off over 70 fires in the World Heritage Area and a senior ranger described to me running for his life across a buttongrass plain with bolt after bolt exploding in the mounds around him.
-On December 15, 2018, an ominous dry lightning strike ignited 5 acres of Wellington Park on Tom Thumb.
+Presciently, the Plan—composed in 2014—also suggests another danger; lightning.
 Grist found sporadic references to dry lightning fires as far back as 1840.
+“Bushfires started by lightning would be a major threat to the Park if they occur in inaccessible areas” and “[though] there are no records of any recent bushfire caused by lightning in the Park, this could change in the future, as evidenced in the Tasmanian Wilderness World Heritage Area.”
+Over the summer of 2018–19 dry lightening set off over 70 fires in the World Heritage Area and a senior ranger graphically described to me running for his life across a buttongrass plain with bolt after bolt exploding in the mounds around him.
+On December 15, 2018 an ominous dry lightning strike ignited 5 acres of Wellington Park on Tom Thumb.

 Today, Hobart’s Fire Protection Plan (2017) uses BRAM software (Bushfire Risk Assessment Model) to map and assess the likelihood and consequences of bushfires.
 Over almost half of the cableway path the BRAM risk is “Extreme” and the consequence level “Catastrophic”.
 So great is the threat, bushfire is categorised as the “Primary Hazard” to the Park.
 It is the sharpest prong of a terrible trifecta: fire, flood and landslide.
 The one sometimes causing the next.
 But the greatest of these is fire.
 Bushfire, the Park plan concludes, is “the largest threat to the Park both in the short term and into the future”.